Curation

 Disrupted Icons (The Maternal Gaze)

-The project deep-dives into religious iconography, combined with references to the artists’ lives: in particular, Cade’s work is filtered through the trauma of her own experiences of post-natal psychosis.
+The project deep-dives into religious iconography (prompted also by Cade’s residency in northern Italy) combined with references to the artists’ lives: in particular, Cade’s work is filtered through the trauma of her own experiences of post-natal psychosis.
 Turner’s soundscape samples birdsong (referencing the Tarkovsky scene and the associated symbology of birds) and her harp playing in a sonic exploration of what it means to be a mother today: heart rate monitors play alongside the creative sounds of Cade’s studio.
-A feast for the eyes and ears, the show will appeal to all ages and genders.